Diving Rules

 6-Dive Competition

-- • First dive is voluntary, capped at 1.8 DD
+- First dive: capped at 1.8 DD

-- • Girls minimum total: 11.5 DD
+- Girls minimum: 11.5 DD total

-- • Boys minimum total: 12.0 DD
+- Boys minimum: 12.0 DD total

-- • All dives must be unique (no duplicates)
+- All dives must be unique

 11-Dive Competition

-- • All dives must be unique (no duplicates)
+- All dives must be unique

 Safety Restrictions

-- • Banned dives: 104A, 304A, 402A
+- Banned: 104A, 304A, 402A

-- • Position validity must be verified for each dive
+- Position validity must be verified

-- • Only allowed positions for each dive number
+- Only allowed positions per dive

 Group Requirements

-- • All 5 dive groups must be represented
+- All 5 dive groups must be represented

-- • Groups: Forward, Back, Reverse, Inward, Twisting
+- Forward, Back, Reverse, Inward, Twist

-- • 11-dive: All groups in first 8 dives
+- 11-dive: All groups in first 8

 Violations & Penalties